fytroy/rest_client/README.md

 ## License

 This project is licensed under the MIT License.
-(You can replace this with your preferred license if different.)